bekk/bekk-christmas/post/functional/making-a-small-haskell-application.md

 ## Stack

-We will be using [Stack](https://docs.haskellstack.org/en/stable/README/), a cross-platform program for developing Haskell projects.
+We will be using [Stack](https://docs.haskellstack.org/en/stable/README/), a cross-platform tool for developing Haskell projects.

 [Installation instructions](https://docs.haskellstack.org/en/stable/README/#how-to-install) are available if you don't have stack installed and want to follow along.